MicrosoftDocs/Viva/Viva/goals/kr-types.md

 :::image type="content" source="../media/goals/on-track-stay-above-kr.png" alt-text="Screenshot that shows the progress graph for a stay above KR that's on track." lightbox="../media/goals/on-track-stay-above-kr.png":::

-If the value is equal to or less than the threshold value then progress of OKR is 0% and status is set to “At Risk”.
+If the value is equal to or less than the threshold value, then progress of OKR is 0% and status is set to “At Risk”.

 Let's take the example of the following key result: "Maintain average FCSAT score above 8".
 Here, 8 is the border value represented by the red line.
 Since the current progress value is 7.8, which is less than the border value, the progress point is shown to be present in the shaded grey area.
 This area represents "At Risk" and so, the status of the key result is "At Risk".

 :::image type="content" source="../media/goals/at-risk-stay-above-kr.png" alt-text="Screenshot that shows the progress graph for a stay above KR that's at risk." lightbox="../media/goals/at-risk-stay-above-kr.png":::

-For control KR types, there is no notion of “Behind” since we consider these KR types as met or not met.
+For control KR types, there is no notion of “Behind” since we consider these KR types as met or unmet.

 ## How does roll up happen for control KR types?
-Based on the progress of the OKR for control metrics (either of 0% or 100%), as and when a check-in is made, the value is rolled up from the child KR to the parent objective.
+Based on the progress of the control metric-type key result (either of 0% or 100%), the value is rolled up from the child KR to the parent objective.

 If you want to turn off roll-up, this can be done by making the contribution of each key result to 0%.
 Here's how:

-1. Navigate to ‘Manage Contributions’ by right-clicking on the parent objective to which the Key result is aligned to.
+1. Right-click on the parent objective and select **Manage contributions**.

     :::image type="content" source="../media/goals/manage-contributions-button.png" alt-text="Screenshot that shows where to find manage contributions." lightbox="../media/goals/manage-contributions-button.png":::